RTEMS/rtems-docs/ada_user/ada_user.rst

 **DESCRIPTION:**

 Identifies a scheduler by its name.
 The scheduler name is determined by the scheduler configuration.
-See :ref:`Configuring a System Configuring Clustered Schedulers <Configuring-a-System-Configuring-Clustered-Schedulers>`.
+See `Configuring Clustered Schedulers`_.

 **NOTES:**